-What is a false positive when you’re talking about credit card transactions?
+What is a false decline when you’re talking about credit card transactions?
 Simply stated, it is when a GOOD transaction (order) is rejected by either the issuer or the merchant, due to suspected fraud.

-With your One Connection™ to Cardinal, we can help reduce your false positives, to FutureProof™ your business.
+With One Connection to Cardinal, we can Drive your Digital Commerce.